Skip to content

 • Supports physical recovery during sleep

-Incorporating red light into your bedroom, for example by using lamps or special red light panels, can contribute to a better night's sleep and even improve your overall health.
+Integrating red light into your bedroom, for example by using lamps or special red light panels, can contribute to better sleep and even improve your overall health.

 Red light in bedroom

-Blue light, on the other hand, is exactly what you want to avoid if you want to get a good night’s sleep.
-Blue light, which is common in phone and computer screens, suppresses the production of melatonin .
-This keeps your body alert for longer and disrupts your biological clock.
-As a result, you have a harder time falling asleep and your sleep quality decreases.
+Blue light, on the other hand, is exactly what you want to avoid if you want a good night's sleep.
+Blue light, which is common in phone and computer screens, suppresses melatonin production.
+This keeps your body alert longer and disrupts your biological clock.
+The result is that you find it harder to fall asleep and your sleep quality decreases.

 • Disrupts melatonin production